 The Harder They Come (1972)

-The Harder They Come is about an aspiring reggae singer and his journey from poverty to success.
+The Harder They Come is a gangster movie about an aspiring reggae singer and his journey from poverty to success.

 Angels With Dirty Faces (1938)